edisonpapers/edison-and-the-bug/README.md

 > Exhibit D shews same with Phila on= These shew where the mysterious bug was: the device for "Earthing" the wire on the low forks was a failure while that on the multiple is a success= Now this explains why all my rinkles failed

 The term also appears in other Edison notes from August and September 1876.

+# Edison's "Bug Trap"

+.ve-media https://edisondigital.rutgers.edu/iiif/ns7704zaq right width=60% seq=3

+The earliest version of such a device can be found in Edison's patent caveat from early August 1873.
+By spring 1877 the term was being used by Edison to describe a key feature in the perfection of his quadruplex during the litigation over ownership of the invention.
+He also began to use it in his notebooks for devices to improve the quadruplex and his experimental sextuplex system for sending six messages ("sexty" in the note).
+"Bug traps" represented one of Edison's key inventive strategies.
+When he could not eliminate the cause of a problem, he sought an arrangement that rendered the effects insignificant.

 # Telephone Bugs